Sylvia Plath’s Suicide Note: Death Knell, or Cry for Help?

 A gloomy winter spent in isolation

 The weather that winter was frightful and isolating.
-Sylvia was in the grip of a long depressive cycle, yet poetry had been flowing from her pen nevertheless.
+Sylvia was in the grip of a long depressive cycle, yet poetry had been flowing from her pen.
 Her semi-autobiographical novel, The Bell Jar, was published in England in January, 1963, though under a pseudonym.

 The months between her discovery of Hughes’ affair and her death were remarkably productive.
 Much of the poetry she produced during this period would be published posthumously.